iofoundry/ontology/supplychain/README.md

 # Introduction

-Supply Chain Reference Ontology (SCRO) aims to represent the generic constructs (including classes and properties) related to the domain of supply chain and logistics.
-SCRO uses BFO as the top-level ontology and IOF Core as the mid-level ontology.
-The purpose of the ontology is to serve as a foundation for ensuring consistency and interoperability across various supply chain and logistics ontologies that use IOF reference ontolgies.
-The Supply Chain Reference Ontology can be extended to create application ontologies addressing the needs of specific use cases.
-The development of SCRO was initially motivated by use cases related to supplier discovery (i.e., supplier capability matching with manufacturing requirements), shipment request and fulfillment,  and agri-food supply chain traceability.
-While the ontology is driven by specific use cases, the definitions of terms are intended to be applicable beyond these use cases and are extracted from widely accepted industry standards such as GS1 and APICS.
+The Supply Chain Ontology aims to represent generic constructs, including classes and properties, related to the domains of supply chain and logistics.
+The ontology uses BFO as its top-level ontology and IOF Core as its mid-level ontology.
+Its purpose is to provide a common semantic foundation for ensuring consistency and interoperability across supply chain and logistics ontologies developed for different domains and applications.

-SCRO.owl imports IOF Core directly.
-BFO-2020.owl and IOF-AnnotationVocabulary.rdf are imported through IOF Core.
+The Supply Chain Ontology can be extended to create application ontologies that address the requirements of specific use cases.
+Its development was initially motivated by use cases related to supplier discovery (i.e., matching supplier capabilities with manufacturing requirements), shipment request and fulfillment, and agri-food supply chain traceability.
+While the development of the ontology is driven by specific use cases, its terms and definitions are intended to be broadly applicable beyond these use cases.
+Whenever possible, terminology and definitions are derived from widely accepted industry standards to promote consistency, reuse, and interoperability across supply chain applications.

 ### Taxonomy of SCRO Continuants
 > click the image to view the enlarged image in a new tab